immanuel404/Estate-Properties-App/README.md

 # Estate-Properties-App
 Repository contains source code of real-estate website built with php, & google-maps api's used in developing the website.

-The application alllows users to sign-up and showcase estate properties for rent or sale.
-Program developed with PHP, HTML, CSS, JavaScript, Regex, and Bootstrap.
+The application allows users to sign-up and showcase properties for rent or sale.
+Application developed with PHP, HTML, CSS, Bootsrap, JavaScript & Regex.

 Video Demo: https://www.youtube.com/watch?v=lhe-pnms0nk